 Australian Network for Universal Housing Design contests the findings under Issue 11—Targets for Universal Housing Design in Australia’s Combined Second and Third Periodic Report under the Convention on the Rights of Persons with Disabilities (UNCRPD).

-ANUHD ran an on-line survey from October 2017 to February 2018 inviting people to share their opinions on how COAG should meet their commitment to the 2020 target.
-It attracted 1329 participants, the majority of whom were home owners and people who needed livable housing for themselves, their family or friends to live in or to visit.
+ANUHD Survey report released.
+From October 2017 to February 2018 ANUHD invited people to share their opinions on how COAG should meet their commitment to the 2020 target.

-As a direct result of our advocacy, COAG,through its Building Ministers Forum, directed the Australian Building Codes Board to perform a Regulatory Impact Assessment for access in private housing.
-The RIA will examine the silver and gold performance levels [see Livable Housing Design guidelines] as options for a minimum accessible standard; use a sensitivity approach; and be informed by appropriate case studies.
-October 17 Communique
+COAG,through its Building Ministers Forum, directs the Australian Building Codes Board to perform a Regulatory Impact Assessment for access in private housing.
+The RIA will examine the silver and gold performance levels.

-Building Ministers Forum agreed to propose to COAG that a national Regulatory Impact Assessment (RIA) be undertaken as soon as possible to consider applying a minimum accessibility standard for private dwellings in Australia.
-April 17 Communique
+Building Ministers Forum propose to COAG that a national Regulatory Impact Assessment (RIA) be undertaken as soon as possible to consider applying a minimum accessibility standard for private dwellings in Australia.

 Submission to the Senate Standing Committee on Community Affairs

-ANUHD submitted a Proposal for Change to the ABCB to provide access in all new housing within the National Construction Code.
-The proposal aimed to solve two problems:
+Proposal for Change to the Australian Building Codes Board to provide access in all new housing.

 COAG supports the National Dialogue’s 2020 target of all new housing providing an agreed level of access in all new housing in the 2010-2020 National Disability Strategy.